Table of Contents

 Through the values that our founder and president, Dr. Jack Bayramyan, founded OPS on, we are dedicated to providing tools, solutions and long-term strategies to dentists no matter what stage of growth they find themselves.
 This includes bettering themselves in their mindsets and as leaders of their organizations.
 Now, you may be asking yourself, what is a mastermind?

-One of the Greatest Strategies of Great Leaders
+One of the Greatest Strategies of Servant Leaders